 Title: Research Professor

-Dr. Gerald S. Berenson, Research Professor at the Louisiana State Health Science Center, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in Medicine.
+Enrique Montero, MD, PhD, Research Professor at the Beckman Research Institute with the City of Hope National Medical Center, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in immunology and biotechnology research.

 With more than 25 years of professional experience, Dr. Montero has excelled as a research professor at the City of Hope National Medical Center’s Beckman Research Institute since 2016.
 Since 2015, he has been a visiting scientist at the La Jolla Institute for Allergy and Immunology, and from 2010 to 2015, he was the chief scientific officer of experimental immunology for Biocon.
 From 1994 to 2015, Dr. Montero garnered experience as the department head of experimental immunotherapy at the Center of Molecular Immunology.

 Dr. Montero began his career as a research fellow at the Pasteur Institute in France in 1996.
 The same year, he found success as a clinical research scientist at the Oncological Institute of Italian Switzerland.
 From 1998 to 2000, he was a visiting scientist at the Weizmann Institute of Science in Israel, and from 1994 to 2015, he was a professor of immunology at the Superior Institute of Medical Science.
 To keep abreast of developments in his field, Dr. Montero has maintained affiliation with the Federation of Clinical Immunology Societies and the American Association of Immunologists.